Unified Combatant Commands

 by the President or the Secretary of Defense.

-The U.S. Space Command (USSPACECOM) is responsible for military operations in outer space, specifically all operations above 100 kilometers above mean sea level.
-Their mission is "to conduct operations in, from and through space to deter conflict, and if necessary, defeat aggression, deliver space combat power for the Joint/Combined force, and defend U.S. vital interests with allies and partners."
-Currently they have no Headquarters and are working on that.
+The U.S. Space Command (SPACECOM) is responsible for military operations in outer space, specifically all operations above 100 kilometers above sea level.
+Their mission is "to conduct operations in, from and through space to deter conflict, and defeat aggression, deliver space combat power for the Joint/Combined force, and defend U.S. vital interests with allies and partners."
+Currently they have no Headquarters.
 They represent a reemphasis on space as a war-fighting domain.
 The U.S. Space Command is different and separate from the newest and 6th military branch --- U. S. Space Force.
-It is not clear what is their relationship .
+It is not clear what is the relationship.

 10) U.S. Strategic Command (Founded 1992) –

-Commanded by General John Hyten – U.S. Air Force
+Commanded by General Anthony Cotten – U.S. Air Force

-The U.S. Strategic Command (USSTRATCOM) HQ is at Offutt Air Force Base in Omaha, Nebraska.
+The U.S. Strategic Command (STRATCOM) HQ is at Offutt Air Force Base in Omaha, Nebraska.

 It conducts global operations in partnership with other Combatant Commands,